↓ Today

 At a Glance

-A city-first approach — two nights in Dublin for bearings, food and stout — followed by three nights at a private Connemara lodge, then a final night coast-side at Portmarnock before departures.
+A city-first approach — two nights in Dublin for bearings, food and stout — followed by two nights at a private Connemara lodge, then a final night coast-side at Portmarnock before departures.

 Dublin · Nights 1–2